shumutun/bluescape/README.md

 ## Solution
 The current solution is a .NET Core application, that communicates with the docker API to wrap candidates' submissions in docker images and run them as docker containers against test data to check them and generate a report.

-For security and usability reasons the application itself wraps in a docker image and could be run as a docker container against a well-structured folder that contains test data and candidates submissions.
+For usability reasons the application itself wraps in a docker image and could be run as a docker container against a well-structured folder that contains test data and candidates submissions.

 The solution allows to keep all test containers and images in a single place and delete them on complete.